AnthonySteele/anthonysteele.github.io/NancyWebServicePatterns2.md

 this.GetHandler("/cake/details/{cakeId}", GetCakeDetails);
 ```

-I made four variations on the same theme, for requests with and without a request DTO, and for synchronous and asynchronous handlers.

 A different approach to the same code would be to have a method on a module base class descended from `NancyModule`.
 But I find this more versatile and less ceremony.
 You opt into these handlers on each endpoint that you want to work that way, regardless of base class, but they are one-liners so there's minimal extra code to do so.

+I made variations on the same theme, for requests with and without a request DTO, and for synchronous and asynchronous handlers.

 ## Extending to async